-Despite a recommendation in 2009 by the Council of Ministers that all EU Member States achieve an influenza vaccination coverage of 75% in all risk groups by the winter season 2014-15, a survey by ECDC at the end of 2018 showed that very few had reached this goal in the specific risk groups [10].
-Risk groups are defined as children aged 6-59 months, pregnant women, healthcare workers, individuals 60 or 65 years and older, and people with a range of underlying medical conditions [11,12].
+Despite a recommendation in 2009 by the Council of Ministers that all EU Member States achieve an influenza vaccination coverage of 75% in all risk groups by the winter season 2014-15 [15], a survey by ECDC covering three seasons (2021/22, 2022/23, and 2023/24) showed that very few had reached this goal in the specific risk groups [16].
+Risk groups include children aged 6-59 months, pregnant women, healthcare workers, individuals 60 or 65 years and older, and people with a range of underlying medical conditions [17].

-Influenza viruses undergo frequent genetic and antigenic changes and vaccine-induced immunity only lasts between 6-12 months (sometimes less).
-Therefore, the influenza vaccine is evaluated each year and annual revaccination is recommended.
+Influenza viruses undergo frequent genetic and antigenic changes and the influenza vaccine is evaluated each year with annual re-vaccination recommended for target populations.
 Available seasonal influenza vaccines are only moderately effective and influenza vaccine effectiveness (IVE) may vary depending on the vaccine product, the time since last vaccination and previous influenza infection and influenza vaccine history.
 Observed IVE varies from year to year among population sub-groups (age groups, risk groups) and differs for the various influenza types, subtypes, antigenic groups and outcomes measured.

 Conducting annual IVE estimates at the European level right at the beginning of a seasonal influenza epidemic/pandemic may provide critical evidence for public health recommendations.
 For example, the recommended target groups for the current season's vaccine can be expanded/amended if circulating strains are causing severe illness, but there are good/high early IVE estimates.
-Alternatively, very low early IVE estimates can prompt recommendations to use other non-pharmaceutical interventions (such as use of face masks or physical distancing), or antivirals as an additional preventative measure.
-Lacking early season IVE results could also result in a failure to use alternative measures, leading to increased disease burden and increased costs.
+Alternatively, very low early IVE estimates can prompt recommendations to use other non-pharmaceutical interventions (such as use of face masks or social distancing), or antivirals as an additional preventative measure.
+Lacking early season IVE results could also result in a failure to use alternative measures, leading to increased disease burden and increased costs, as well as increased pressure on secondary and tertiary services.

-Monitoring of the IVE along the course of the epidemic/pandemic allows more precise estimates of the impact of current vaccination strategies on the burden of disease to support vaccination campaigns, and may trigger further investigations on seasonal and pandemic vaccines (improve composition, use of adjuvants, different doses, or the need for booster doses).
-Additionally, IVE studies can counterbalance the reports of adverse events following immunisation by providing elements for adequate risk benefit and cost-effectiveness analysis.
+Monitoring of the IVE along the course of the epidemic/pandemic allows more precise estimates of the impact of current vaccination strategies to support vaccination campaigns, and may trigger further investigations on seasonal and pandemic vaccines (improve composition, use of adjuvants, different doses, or the need for booster doses).
+Additionally, IVE studies can counterbalance the reports of adverse events following immunisation by providing elements for adequate risk management and cost-effectiveness analysis.